 - 1. Select an entry in the Risk Classes list. - 2.
-Review the Categories list to see which categories are currently included in that risk class. - A check mark shows that the category is currently assigned to the selected risk class.
-The asterisk () indicates categories that are included in the risk class by default. - 3.
-Mark or clear entries in the category tree to include or exclude a category from the selected risk class.
+Review the Categories list to see which categories are currently included in that risk class.

+A check mark shows that the category is currently assigned to the selected risk class.
+The asterisk () indicates categories that are included in the risk class by default.

+Categories added using the Management API are automatically added to Security Risk and become part of the default list of categories for that risk class.
+See the Management API Guide for details.

+3. Mark or clear entries in the category tree to include or exclude a category from the selected risk class.
 Categories can belong to more than one risk class.